-Computation of whole numbers for SSC and RRB Exams: The computation of whole numbers is a part of the quantitative aptitude section asked in the SSC MTS exam and railway exams.
-As you once master the skill, it hardly paves the way for mistakes.
-To score well in the quantitative aptitude section and computation of whole numbers for the SSC MTS exam, you need to brush up the basic math up till class 10th and memorize all-important formulas.
-Rote learning doesn't work with a concept like calculations of whole numbers.
+The computation of whole numbers is a part of the quantitative aptitude section asked in the SSC MTS and CGL exams and railway exams.
+When you master the skill, it hardly leaves any scope for mistakes.
+To score well in the quantitative aptitude section and computation of whole numbers, you need to brush up the basic math till class 10th and memorize all-important formulas.
+Remember, rote learning doesn't work with a concept like the computation of whole numbers.
 Hence, clarity of concept is the key.

 Important concepts related to the computation of whole numbers

 Calculations with Whole Numbers deal with your ability to understand, compute numbers, and overall mathematical skills.
 This section is one of the most important and scoring parts of the paper.
-This section holds a lot of importance for employers to understand the arithmetic orientation of the candidate and his overall mental capacity to calculate and take quick decisions.
+It holds a lot of importance for employers to understand the arithmetic orientation of the candidate and their overall mental capacity to make quick decisions.
 We all know that the number system consists of various elements, such as: